 Thibault Placzek: “Maintain high speed for as long as possible!”

-A student studying for a bachelor's degree in economics at the University of Montpellier, Thibault Placzek won the French university championship title in the 5000 meters last June.
+Thibault Placzek, an undergraduate economics student at the University of Montpellier, won the French collegiate 5,000-meter title last June.

 In the Placzek family…

-Another medal for the middle-distance runner, who also holds the Val d'Oise record for the 10,000 meters with a time of 29'12.
-It must be said that in Val d'Oise, the Placzek family is well known for running as naturally as they breathe.
-First there is the father, Bruno, who was the first winner of the legendary Transbaie race in 1989, and the sister, Marion, with her five French championship titles.
-Thibault has been running with a club since he was eight and joined AC Soisy Andilly Margency in 2022, but the 5,000 meters "is really something I started this year.
-Before that, I ran shorter distances at a regional level."
-With his father and sister, the young athlete even had the pleasure of becoming vice-world champion in the team laser run, a discipline derived from modern pentathlon.
+Another medal for the middle-distance runner, who also holds the Val d’Oise record in the 10,000 meters with a time of 29:12.
+It must be said that in the Val d’Oise, the Placzek family is well known for running as naturally as they breathe.
+First there is the father, Bruno, who is none other than the first winner in 1989 of the legendary Transbaie race, and the sister, Marion, with her five French championship titles.
+Thibault, for his part, has been running with a club since he was eight and joined AC Soisy Andilly Margency in 2022, but as for the 5,000-meter race,“it’s really only this year that I’ve gotten into it.
+Before that, I ran shorter distances at the regional level.”
+Alongside his father and sister, the young athlete even had the pleasure of becoming the world runner-up in the team laser run, a discipline derived from the modern pentathlon.

 The economy in the race